thradams/thradams.github.io/clang.md

-# Additions into C language I would like to have
+# Part I - Additions into C language I would like to have

 September 2020

-See the current implementation online
+I have implemented these features in a c compiler that generates c code.

 [cprime online](/web2/cprime.html)